Jewish Defense League: January–March 1970

+April–June 1970

 On April 7, the JDL held memorial services on behalf of civilian victims of "Arab terrorism during the past half century" in front of the United Arab Republic Mission to the United Nations.

 On April 9, nine JDL members occupied the principal's office of Leeds Junior High School in Philadelphia after school authorities had allegedly failed to crack down on school violence.
-The JDL hoped to present six "suggestions" for protecting students from assault and theft by "troublemakers," including committing them to disciplinary schools, stationing policemen in the public schools and replacing "weak administrators."
+The JDL hoped to present six "suggestions" for protecting students from assault and theft by "troublemakers," including committing them to disciplinary schools, stationing policemen in the public schools, and replacing "weak administrators."

 On April 20, fifteen JDL members were arrested after chaining themselves to the fence in front of the Soviet Mission to the UN to protest against the treatment of Jews in the Soviet Union.
 On May 8, about fifty JDL members demonstrated outside the Black Panther Party headquarters in Harlem due to an alleged "outrageous explosion of anti-Semitic hatred" by the Panthers.

-On May 19, the JDL issued a statement attacking American Jewish organizations which opposed the Vietnam War, accusing them of doing more to destroy the State of Israel "than all the Arab armies."
+On May 19, the JDL issued a statement attacking American Jewish organizations that opposed the Vietnam War, accusing them of doing more to destroy the State of Israel "than all the Arab armies."

-On May 20, thirty-five JDL members took over the Park East Synagogue, opposite the Soviet Mission, and barricaded the entrances in order to hold a "liberation seder" for Soviet Jewry.
+On May 20, 35 JDL members took over the Park East Synagogue, opposite the Soviet Mission, and barricaded the entrances in order to hold a "liberation seder" for Soviet Jewry.

 On June 23, about forty JDL members seized two floors of an office building in New York housing Amtorg, the official Soviet Union trade office, and evicted the personnel in what the JDL deemed retaliation for the arrests of Jews and raids on Jewish homes in the Soviet Union.

-On June 28, 150 JDL members demonstrated over attacks against the Jews of Williamsburg in reprisal for the accidental killing of a black girl by a Jewish driver.
-Clashes broke out with other minority groups and arrests were made.
+On June 28, 150 JDL members demonstrated over attacks against the Jews of Williamsburg, Brooklyn, in reprisal for the accidental killing of a Black girl by a Jewish driver.
+Clashes broke out with other minority groups, and arrests were made.

+July–September 1970

-On August 16, 400 JDL members began a week-long march from Philadelphia to Washington on behalf of Soviet Jewry, concluding with a rally at Lafayette Park urging President Nixon to "stand tall and firm in the Middle East as you have done elsewhere."
-In response, Thomas Hale Boggs Jr., a congressional candidate from Montgomery County (Md.), said he would sponsor a House resolution on Soviet Jewry.
+On August 16, 400 JDL members began a week-long march from Philadelphia to Washington, D.C., on behalf of Soviet Jewry, concluding with a rally at Lafayette Park urging President Richard Nixon to "stand tall and firm in the Middle East as you have done elsewhere."
+In response, Thomas Hale Boggs Jr., a congressional candidate from Montgomery County, Maryland, said he would sponsor a House resolution on Soviet Jewry.

-On September 27, two JDL members were arrested at Kennedy Airport while attempting to board a London-bound plane armed with four loaded guns and a live hand grenade.
+On September 27, two JDL members were arrested at John F. Kennedy International Airport while attempting to board a London-bound plane armed with four loaded guns and a live hand grenade.
 The two intended to hijack a United Arab Airlines plane and divert it to Israel.

+October–December 1970

-On October 6, the JDL is suspected of bombing the New York office of the Palestine Liberation Organization after the Popular Front for the Liberation of Palestine, a member of the PLO, hijacked four airliners the previous month.
+On October 6, the JDL is suspected of bombing the New York office of the Palestine Liberation Organization (PLO) after the Popular Front for the Liberation of Palestine, a member-party of the PLO, hijacked four airliners the previous month.
 United Press International reported that an anonymous caller phoned in about a half hour before the explosion and proclaimed the JDL slogan, "Never again."